 You will learn a lot of interesting stuff like how long the chat continued, how many files were shared, the total number of messages and words and letters typed, which time of the day were you the most active, and more.
 Mostly, I realized that I am using WhatsApp more than I should.

 Chat Visualizer is a cool little way to know a lot of interesting stuff but there is more.
 Yes, it leaves some other data metrics that you can discover by using Chatilyzer.
 People love to use emojis and emoticons to express what they are feeling.
-Chatilyzer will tell you the most common emojis used in the chat, total number of emoji messages, links and images, and a list of top ten emojis.
+Chatilyzer will tell you the most common emojis used in the chat, the total number of emoji messages, links, and images, and a list of the top ten emojis.

 Needless to say, this WhatsApp chat analyzer is more focused on emojis than other metrics but no less fun than other WhatsApp chat analyzers.
 Other metrics include the average number of messages per user, total messages, total users, and more.
 The process remains the same.
 Upload the chat backup file to the site directly instead of mailing it this time.
 To export a copy of the history of an individual chat or group, open the WhatsApp chat you want to analyze > tap More options > Settings > Chats > Chat backup > Back Up.
 Once done, you’ll get an email with your chat history attached as a .txt document.
 Import that .txt file in the Chatilyzer app.

 Crushh is an interesting app.
 How do you know if someone you are chatting with is really into you?
-Now that’s a million dollar question, isn’t it?
+Now that’s a million-dollar question, isn’t it?
 Bet you would like to know even if you don’t believe it.
 Crushh will scan your text messages and use algorithms to determine whether the other person is into you or not.
 This should be fun if nothing else.

 Well, quite a few users requested the developers to use their algorithm on WhatsApp chats too.
 While there is no iOS and Android app yet, you can mail them your downloaded backup file to receive an analysis.
 They have some, errr, wisdom to share on their site too like how the first person to send a text likes the other person more.
 Possibly.
 I don’t know how accurate their predictions are but sound like an interesting little app.

 WhatsAnalyzer is another site in the list that uses pie charts and diagrams to represent the interesting data that it collects after analyzing your WhatsApp chats.
 You know the drill by now.
 You will take a backup of your chat and send it to an email id listed on the site.
-This is the only WhatsApp chat analyzer that supports German, Italian and Spanish languages apart from English.
+This is the only WhatsApp chat analyzer that supports German, Italian, and Spanish languages apart from English.
 If you speak and text in one of these languages then this is your app.

 You will receive a lot of data to analyze and all of it will be in graphical forms like pie charts and diagrams.
 You will soon learn who is the most active person in the group and at what times, who sends the most messages, who shares the most images, and so on.